animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 ### <a id="annotations-for-function-implementation"></a>Annotations for Function Implementation

-The following example shows how Spring Data for GemFire's Function annotations are used to expose POJO methods as GemFire Functions:
+The following example shows how Spring Data for VMware GemFire's Function annotations are used to expose POJO methods as GemFire Functions:

 ```highlight